ItsAlanK/gold-splits/README.md

 For this project to work you will need an account on [Amazon AWS](https://aws.amazon.com/) with an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) set up in order to store static files and uploaded media files.

+**Note:** For the placeholder avatar image on profiles to work.
+In your newly created AWS bucket create a media folder and inside of it place an image called `placeholder-avatar.png` this can be any image you like or you can use [**this image.**](https://goldsplitsmedia.s3.eu-west-1.amazonaws.com/media/placeholder-avatar.png)

 <a name="local-deployment"></a>

 ### Local Deployment ###